At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 I kept returning.

-Again and again, over the years, I made that hike.
-I explored other falls — Yosemite Falls, and others I would find along the way.
+Over the years, I hiked through many places and explored many falls.
 As my photography improved, I began to understand more about how to capture the motion of water, how to suggest its movement and power.

 But even when the image worked…